izzygomez/gists/gpg-usage-notes.md

 > **Warning**
 > Take care in saving this file safely.

-# Import some public key
+# Import some public or private key
 `gpg --import some-key.asc`